shahimshaar/PianoPlaygrounds/README.md

+--Ongoing project--
-Piano Playground is a music game/app that allows you to visualize and play with the most important and popular scales in Western music through the most used instrument for learning music theory and scales:
+Piano Playground is a music game/app for mobile devices that allows you to visualize and play with the most important and popular scales in Western music through the most used instrument for learning music theory and scales:
 THE PIANO!